-Lynton is situated in the North Devon Coast Area of Outstanding Natural Beauty on the edge of Exmoor National Park.
+Lynton is situated on the North Devon Coast Area of Outstanding Natural Beauty, within Exmoor National Park.
 The park has the added distinction of being designated the first International Dark Sky Reserve in Europe.

 The Valley of Rocks